-Critics weren't particularly friendly towards Halloween, either.
-One review memorably described it as "More trick than treat".
-Another argued, stingingly, that Carpenter's direction had "no rhythm".
+Critics weren’t particularly friendly towards Halloween, either.
+One review memorably described it as “More trick than treat.”
+Another argued, stingingly, that Carpenter’s direction had “no rhythm.”

 As the limited prints of Halloween made their tour of US cities, the ticket sales were disappointing, too – so much so that Carpenter once said to Hill, “Well, this film didn’t make it.”

 But then Roger Ebert went to see it.
-Coming back with a glowing, four-star review (it was "a visceral experience", he wrote), his praise was joined by Tom Allen's in The Village Voice.
+Coming back with a glowing, four-star review (it was “a visceral experience”, he wrote), his praise was joined by Tom Allen’s in The Village Voice.
 Gradually, the positive word of mouth began to build; Irwin Yablans recalled that, towards the end of 1978, the ticket sales were beginning to grow exponentially.
-By the time Halloween's theatrical run had ended, it had grossed a staggering $47m, making it the most successful independent movie of all time - a record it would hold until the early 1990s.
+By the time Halloween‘s theatrical run had ended, it had grossed a staggering $47 million, making it the most successful independent movie of all time – a record it would hold until the early 1990s.

-What was remarkable about Halloween's success, however, was not just how much money it made on that initial run, but how influential and persistent it was -and remains - in modern culture.
+What was remarkable about Halloween‘s success, however, was not just how much money it made on that initial run, but how influential and persistent it was -and remains – in modern culture.
 Academics and critics dissected and argued about its themes and politics, and still do to this day.
-Similar, lesser slasher films began to emerge almost immediately (Jamie Lee Curtis even starred in one: 1980's Terror Train).
+Similar, lesser slasher films began to emerge almost immediately (Jamie Lee Curtis even starred in one: 1980’s Terror Train).
 The camera moves, jump-scares and conventions Halloween established began to be replicated and lampooned.
-Halloween has itself reappeared constantly, both on television (in initially edited form, with new footage replacing some scenes of violence) and on videotape and, most recently, on disc.
+Halloween has itself reappeared constantly, both on television (in initially edited form, with new footage replacing some scenes of violence) and on videotape and, most recently, on disc and streaming.
 Like Michael Myers himself, Halloween is a film that simply comes back, time and again.

 See anything you like?